Stock market today: Asian shares mixed after interest rates-driven sell-off on Wall Street

 It forecast that even though inflation has surpassed its 2% target, it is likely to subside.
 That suggests the central bank is still wary of falling back into deflation, or chronically falling prices that can sap economic growth.

-Australia's S&P/ASX 200 sank 0.8% to 7,009.40 even as the government reported a $14.2 billion budget surplus for the last fiscal year.
+Australia's S&P/ASX 200 slipped 0.2% to 7,049.20 even as the government reported a $14.2 billion budget surplus for the last fiscal year.
 It was the first time the nation's books were balanced in 15 years, with officials citing low unemployment and high prices for the country's commodities, including iron ore, coal and gas.

 On Thursday, Wall Street fell sharply in an ugly day for stocks worldwide.